Visiting the Fort Miles Museum and Historical Area

 MUSEUM SCHROEDER ART GALLERY TOURS

-Delaware State Parks historic interpreters provide insightful analysis into the works of Howard Schroeder, which Mr. Schroeder painted while stationed at Fort Miles during WWII.
+Delaware State Parks’ historic interpreters provide insightful analysis into the works of Howard Schroeder, which Mr. Schroeder painted while stationed at Fort Miles during WWII.
 Schroeder captured many sights and scenes of military life at Fort Miles, including his own as a member of a Coast Artillery mine planting unit.
 The Art Gallery tours are for ages 13 and older.
 Children of ages 13-17 must be accompanied by an adult.
-The tour fee is $5 per person with pre-registration required (please call 302-645-6852).
+The tour fee is $5 per person with pre-registration required (please call 302-645-6852 or 302-644-5007).

 SINGLE EVENT TOURS

-History Hike, Saturday, April 1, 12:15PM.
+History Hike: Seaside Interpretative Trail, Saturday, April 1, 12:30PM.
 Bring your walking shoes as a Park Historian leads you across the sandy trail to the Delaware Bay.
 See World War II relics, learn about the Delaware Breakwater Quarantine Station and hear tales of pirates.
 Ages 10 and older with an adult.
-Limit 30, with pre-registration required (please call 302-645-6852).
-Free!
+Limit 30, with pre-registration required (please call 302-645-6852 or 302-644-5007).
+Free with paid park entry.

 Fire Power Tour, Saturday, May 19, 7:30PM.
 Join Delaware State Parks’ historic interpreters for an early evening walk around the Fort Miles Museum Artillery Park.
 The interpreters will explain the uses for the different types of artillery that were positioned around Fort Miles during World War II.
 Ages 7 and older with an adult.
 Limit 30.
-Free!
+To pre-register, please call 302-645-6852 or 302-644-5007.
+Free with paid park entry.

 Cold War Bike Tour, Saturday, May 6, 10:00AM.
 Ride along with a Park Historian to see Cold War relics.
 Hear tales of Doomsday ships, spies, Soviet submarine tracking and more.
 Please bring your own bike.
 Ages 10 and older with an adult.
-Limit 30, with pre-registration required (please call 302-645-6852).
-Free!
+Limit 30, with pre-registration required (please call 302-645-6852 or 302-644-5007).
+Free with paid park entry

 Note: All fees pertain to tours only.
 In season, there is an fee to enter Cape Henlopen State Park.